 shameless ripoff of loving homage to At the Mountains of Madness, transplanted to 1870s Alaska.
 Unlike Lovecraft, though, I intend to describe my spooky alien ruins without fifty pages of exact architectural dimensions.

 The largest problem with At the Mountains of Madness, and Lovecraft’s work as a whole, is that despite being classic, the actual craft elements are usually substandard.
-It’s not the form of literature as art has moved on; some of my favorite books composed before or during Lovecraft’s time, such as The War of the Worlds (1898), The Great Gatsby (1925), and Of Mice and Men (1937), have aged pretty well, and remain better-written than much fiction on the shelves today.
+It’s not that the form of literature as art has moved on; some of my favorite books composed before or during Lovecraft’s time, such as The War of the Worlds (1898), The Great Gatsby (1925), and Of Mice and Men (1937), have aged pretty well, and remain better-written than much fiction on the shelves today.

 No, the fact is that Lovecraft was a pulp writer, far better with ideas and a general sense of mood than he was with the execution of a story.
 His diction is absurdly over-complicated, showing off antique and obscure words that sometimes don’t even apply very well; sentences continue seemingly without end.
 More broadly, he gets hung up on minutiae at every turn, dragging out exposition until it lasts for seeming aeons, and broader still, his characters are cardboard cutouts with little interiority or dynamism to speak of.
 William Dyer is a case in point.
 He’s here to tell the reader about the Mountains of Madness, nothing more.